Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

   - Teach key facts and ideas to support weekly activities
   - Introduce the practical assignment due next week at this time
   - Conduct the Q&A session for the current laboratory and practical assignments
+  - Observe demonstration of laboratory assignments and/or web design portfolio

 #### Team A